The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: The behaviors of escaping from minima

-The escaping efficiency for general processes is hard to analyze due to the intractableness of the integrals.
-However, we may consider a second-order approximation locally near the minima $\theta_0$, where $L(\theta) \approx L_0 + \half (\theta - \theta_0)^T H (\theta - \theta_0)$.
-Without loss of generality, we assume the minimum $\theta_0 = 0$, and $L(\theta_0)=0$.
-Further, suppose that $H$ is a positive definite matrix and the diffusion covariance $\Sigma_t=\Sigma$ is constant for $t$.
-Then the SDE~(\ref{eq:sde1}) becomes an Ornstein-Uhlenbeck process,
+Generally, the escaping efficiency characterized by Eq.~\eqref{eq:escape_sde} is hard to analyze due to the intractableness of the integral.
+Nonetheless, focusing on the locally escaping process, we take the second-order approximation near the minima $\theta_0$, where $L(\theta) \approx L(\theta_0) + \half (\theta - \theta_0)^T H (\theta - \theta_0)$.
+Without loss of generality, let $\theta_0 = 0$.
+Further, assume $H$ is a positive definite matrix and the diffusion covariance matrix $\Sigma_t=\Sigma$ is constant for $t$.
+Then Eq.~\eqref{eq:sde1} becomes an Ornstein-Uhlenbeck process,